glasgowm148/ergonaut-handbook/Ergo/FAQ.md

 ## Oracle Pools
-There's a solid comparison of Oracle Pools on Ergo vs Chainlink given on the [ergoforum](https://www.ergoforum.org/t/oracle-pools-a-new-oracle-model/263) (by Robert Kornacki, Head of Research @ Emurgo)
+There's a solid comparison of Oracle Pools on Ergo vs Chainlink given on the [ergoforum](https://www.ergoforum.org/t/oracle-pools-a-new-oracle-model/263) (by Robert Kornacki, Head of Research @ Emurgo).

 - See our detailed article on [Oracle-Pools](/Oracle-Pools) for more